 About six to eight weeks later, the ammonia and nitrite levels should decrease to a level that's so low you can no longer detect them (near zero ppm), while nitrate level should plateau.
 At this point, it's safe to add your fish.

 You should add your fish gradually.
 Normally, a few small fish at a time would do, and wait at least a week or two before introducing your next batch of fish.
-Take a visit at Freshwater Collection for many choices.
 If you add too much fish at a time, it will cause the increase of ammonia and nitrite levels thus, stressing your fish, or even worse, leading to diseases.

 Another useful note is cleaning the substrate with a siphon hose before adding fish, particularly if you had added a lot of food.
 Decaying food or plants can become a ticking time bomb.
 If it gets trapped in the gravel, the ammonia won't enter the water, but if something upsets it, it could release a fair amount of ammonia rather quickly.

 They are mostly known by the name of Nitrifying Bacteria including two distinct groups: one converts ammonia to nitrite, the other converts nitrite to nitrates.
 The former will include Nitrosomonas, Nitrosospira, Nitrosococcus, and Nitrosolobus.
 The latter comprises Nitrobacter, Nitrospina, and Nitrococcus.

 They usually live inside the filter, specifically, on the media of the filter.
 When the water goes through the filter, it takes ammonia/ nitrite with them.
 Then Nitrifying Bacteria do their job, consume and produce nitrates back to the water which flows back to the aquarium.